RayyanAhmed5438/Task-Manager/README.md

 # 🗂️ Task Manager – Offline-First with Cloud Sync
 #----------------------------------------------------

-A desktop Task & To-Do Manager built using Python and PyQt5, featuring an offline-first design with optional Firebase (Google Cloud Firestore) synchronization.
+A desktop Task & To-Do Manager built using Python and PyQt5, featuring an offline-first design with Firebase (Google Cloud Firestore) synchronization.

 Designed for a hackathon with focus on usability, reliability, and real-world behavior.